-Julia has dreamed of being on TV since as long as she could remember, but that dream was once a very distant one.
+Julia might as well be the last person anyone thought would be on TV.
 She grew up in Silicon Valley, California, at the turn of the millennium when innovations in technology exploded.
 Within her neighborhood, the best fashion accessory was a perfect grade point average (not a pair of chic glasses, surprise!), which she rightfully had.
-She left California to enjoy her college days in the idyllic Upstate New York - drawing diagrams, solving differential equations, and looking into a microscope while wearing a hazmat suit - and then worked in manufacturing plants making aerospace and defense widgets.
+She left California to "enjoy" her college years in the freezing Upstate New York - drawing diagrams, solving differential equations, and looking into a microscope while wearing a hazmat suit - and then worked in manufacturing plants making aerospace and defense widgets.
 At the rebellious age of early 20's, she decided to be adventurous for once by becoming a huge rebel and not returning to the scientific laboratory.
 Her parents were mortified.